varunmznstudy-bit/angular-interview-questions/README.md

   **[⬆ Back to Top](#table-of-contents)**

 43. ### What is an observer?
-    Observer is an interface for a consumer of push-based notifications delivered by an Observable.
+    An Observer is a consumer of values delivered by an Observable.
+Observers are simply a set of callbacks, one for each type of notification delivered by the Observable: next, error, and complete..
 It has below structure,

     ```javascript
     interface Observer<T> {